Services

 It is recommended to have a contact lens aftercare if you are a lens wearer every 1 or 2 years (depending on individual circumstance) if you want to continue wearing and ordering your contact lenses.

-This is to make sure they are not putting your eye health at risk, check your vision is the best it can be and solve any contact lens problem you may be having.
+This is to make sure they are not putting your eye health at risk, check your vision is the best it can be and solve any contact lens problem you

 Dry Eye Appointments

 Dry eye is often a chronic condition and not always completely curable.
-However, a dry eye appointment can help find out the best way to manage and reduce symptoms as much as possible.
+However, a dry eye appointment can help find out the best way to manage and reduce symptoms

 Our Optometrists can have an in depth look at the ocular surface, lids and lashes and make personalised recommendations.
 We also arrange follow ups to check treatments are working.